Patricia W. Chapman Obituary (1932 - 2021) Post-Star

 Patricia W. Chapman

-WEST GRANVILLE, NY – Patricia W. Chapman died peacefully on September 12, 2021, at Slate Valley Center following a short illness.
+WEST GRANVILLE – Patricia W. Chapman died peacefully on September 12, 2021, at Slate Valley Center following a short illness.

+Patricia was born on September 30, 1932 the daughter of the late Ossian B. and Marion E (Douglas) Ware of Middle Granville, NY.

 She married William T. Chapman on August 21, 1955.